Geodan/i3dm.export/README.md

 --use_external_model: (optional - default false) Use external model instead of embedded model

 --use_scale_non_uniform: (optional - default false) Use column scale_non_uniform for scaling instances

+--cesium: (optional - default false) Export tileset that is compatible with Cesium
 ```

 ## Sample running